 Picking the right lender when you refinance Nelnet student loans

-If you’ve decided that student loan refinancing is right for you, you’ll want to be careful about which lender you choose as some may have origination fees that can add to the cost of the loan.
+If you’ve decided that student loan refinancing is right for you, be careful about which lender you choose.
+Some may have origination fees that can add to the cost of the loan.

 Repayment terms